pekkalacd/pygame-projects/README.md

   - also serves as a regular timer

 ## [Tic Tac Toe](https://github.com/pekkalacd/pygame-projects/blob/master/tic%20tac%20toe%20gui.py)
-a remake of the traditional tic-tac-toe game.
+A remake of the traditional tic-tac-toe game.